-We provide the following section-by-section outline. \begin{enumerate}[leftmargin=2cm,rightmargin=2cm] \item[\textsection\ref{sec:preliminaries}] We establish basic definitions of the relevant algebras, frames, and ordered topological spaces.
-We recall the basics of Esakia duality as well as an extension thereof. \item[\textsection\ref{sec:duality}] We define and prove an Esakia duality between the relevant categories of algebras and ordered topological spaces.
-We establish a congruence/filter/closed-upset correspondence. \item[\textsection\ref{sec:reachability}] We study two notions of \mbox{« reachability »} : one on ordered topological spaces and the other on finite underlying frames thereof.
-We show that these two notions are equivalent in the finite case. \item[\textsection\ref{sec:characterisations}] We give lattice-theoretic and order-topological characterisations of simple and subdirectly-irreducible algebras.
-In the finite case, we do the same element-wise and frame-theoretically. \item[\textsection\ref{sec:applications}] We apply our duality results to prove the relational and algebraic FMP.
+We provide the following section-by-section outline. \begin{enumerate}[leftmargin=1.5cm,rightmargin=1.5cm] \item[\secref{sec:preliminaries}] We establish basic definitions of the relevant algebras, frames, and ordered topological spaces.
+We recall the basics of Esakia duality as well as an extension thereof. \item[\secref{sec:duality}] We define and establish an Esakia duality between the relevant categories of algebras and ordered topological spaces.
+We establish a congruence/filter/closed-upset correspondence. \item[\secref{sec:reachability}] We study two notions of \mbox{« reachability »} : one on ordered topological spaces and the other on finite underlying frames thereof.
+We show that these two notions are equivalent in the finite case. \item[\secref{sec:characterisations}] We give lattice-theoretic and order-topological characterisations of simple and subdirectly-irreducible algebras.
+In the finite case, we do the same element-wise and frame-theoretically. \item[\secref{sec:applications}] We apply our duality results to prove the relational and algebraic FMP.
 We use the algebraic FMP in conjunction with our characterisations to prove a final relational completeness result for the temporal Heyting calculus. \end{enumerate}